engintron/engintron.com/docs/pages/install.md

 This way you can view your previous changes so you can copy them to the new configuration files installed.

-However **we HIGHLY recommend** that any customizations to Nginx's configuration are only performed inside the custom\_rules file.
-99,999% of the times your modifications can go there.
+However **we HIGHLY recommend** that any customizations to Nginx's configuration are only performed inside the custom\_rules file or the 'overrides/' folder that was introduced in version 2.11 of Engintron (see the [changelog](pages/Changelog) for more info).